 If color is not one of your concerns, this juice can be refrigerated for up to 2 days.
 Remember to give it a taste test to see if any strange flavor develops (discard if yes).

-- 8 fl oz carrot juice from 20 oz carrot
+- 8 fl oz carrot juice from 20 oz carrots

-- 6 fl oz tomato juice from 8 oz tomato
+- 6 fl oz tomato juice from 8 oz tomatoes

 - 1 tbsp mint leaves

 - Place your cut-up tomatoes, carrots, and mint leaves in the juicer and collect the juice.
 Add to a large pitcher.

 - Add the rest of the ingredients and stir until the sugar is dissolved.

 - Add ice to the glasses.
 Pour the juice in and serve.